Kroger Logo

 Kroger Symbol

 The logo uses a typeface called ITC Avant Garde Gothic Std Bold with modified “K” and “g.”
 The corporate palette consists of white and blue # 084999.
 It is somewhere between cobalt and cornflower blue.
-It is allowed to place white letters on a blue background in the logo and blue letters on a white one.
+It is allowed to place white letters on a blue background in the logo and blue letters on a white background.

 FAQ